 Yes fuel can boil or vaporise, in hot weather I can hear it boiling at switch-off in the V8 carbs.
 But if that happens in the pipes why isn't the fuel pump pushing it out?
 The only way the carbs wouldn't fill is if the fuel was vaporising at the rate of a pint every 30 seconds, which is impossible in the relatively short length of pipe that is exposed to heat, and even if it were the pump would be chattering away like billy-oh.

 Yes Americans do get vaporisation, but in cars with engine driven pumps which are pulling fuel from the back.
-With the pump pulling the pressure is lowered, so it is more likely to boil.
+With the pump pulling the pressure is lowered, so it is more likely to boil (see comment here when a pump was mounted in the engine compartment of an MGB).
 With our pusher pumps the pressure increase reduces the chance of boiling.
 Also an engine-driven pump is only running at engine speed, so with vaporisation at idle they can get fuel starvation from the pump not being able to keep the float chambers full of fuel.
 Our electric pumps should be capable of delivering a pint in 30 seconds whatever the engine speed.
 There are any number of American YouTubes around talking about vaporisation/vapour lock and percolation (?).
 And the recommended solutions?
 Fit an electric pump at the back!

 There is also the question of just how hot things have to get to cause a problem.
 With the best will in the world the UK doesn't get heat waves very often.
 But when they do, on organised runs that can get 100 or more MGs, one would expect to find several cars stuck by the roadside or failing to start if it were a generic problem, and I've never come across anyone with that problem.
 Very occasionally something else (I always stop and check unless they have other cars with them), but never that.
 Incidentally problems hot-starting are unlikely to be vaporisation anyway, more like fuel expansion with heat-soak and overflowing into the inlet manifold i.e. flooding.